 Top officials: Nov.
 3 election most secure in US history

-WASHINGTON -- A coalition of federal and state officials said Thursday that they have no evidence that votes were compromised or altered in last week's presidential election, rejecting unsubstantiated claims of widespread fraud advanced by President Donald Trump and many of his supporters.
+WASHINGTON (AP) -- A coalition of federal and state officials found no evidence that votes were compromised or altered in last week's presidential election, rejecting unsubstantiated claims of widespread fraud advanced by President Donald Trump and many of his supporters.

-The statement from cybersecurity experts, which trumpeted the Nov.
-3 election as the most secure in American history, amounted to the most direct repudiation to date of Trump's efforts to undermine the integrity of the contest.
-It echoed repeated assertions by election experts and state officials over the last week that the election unfolded smoothly without broad irregularities.
+The statement late Thursday, by government and industry officials who coordinate election cybersecurity, trumpeted the Nov.
+3 election as the most secure in American history.
+It amounted to the most direct repudiation to date of Trump's efforts to undermine the integrity of the contest, and echoed repeated assertions by election experts and state officials over the last week that the election unfolded smoothly without broad irregularities.

-The statement was distributed by the Cybersecurity and Infrastructure Security Agency, which spearheaded federal election protection efforts.
-It was tweeted by the agency's director, Chris Krebs, who just hours earlier had been the subject of a Reuters story that said he had told associates he expected to be fired by Trump.
+It was distributed by the Cybersecurity and Infrastructure Security Agency, which spearheaded federal election protection efforts and tweeted by its director, Chris Krebs.
+Hours earlier, he was the subject of a Reuters story that said he had told associates he expected to be fired by Trump.
 Krebs has been vocal on Twitter in repeatedly reassuring Americans that the election was secure and that their votes would be counted.

-The officials who signed the statement said they had no evidence that any voting system had deleted or lost votes, had changed votes, or was in any way compromised.
-They said all of the states with close results have paper records, which allows for the recounting of each ballot, if necessary, and for 'the identification and correction of any mistakes or errors.'
+The statement's authors said they had no evidence that any voting system had deleted or lost votes, had changed votes, or was in any way compromised.
+They said all of the states with close results have paper records, which allows for the recounting of each ballot, if necessary, and for "the identification and correction of any mistakes or errors."

 The message is in stark contrast to Trump's unsupported claims of fraud and widespread problems that he insists could affect vote totals.